 Dr. William Stephens, of the University of St. Andrews in Scotland, measured the cancer potencies of various vapor, heat-not-burn, and tobacco products, using published chemical analyses of emissions.
 He then devised a method to express the measurements of vapor and smoke in common units.
 This allowed better comparison of risk.

 Meeting with or writing to a legislator or doctor?
 Try these!

 When it comes to convincing decision makers, you’ll want some broad-based but convincing documentation of vaping’s benefits.
 Literature reviews are scientific papers that look at a variety of sources to build a consensus view about e-cigarettes and vaping.
 These are all very good ones:

 Spread the truth, and create supporters

 Use these resources for education.
 Most people simply don’t know much (or anything) about vaping!
 All they know is what they see in the popular press, and on television and social media.
 It’s not their fault.
 We can’t expect everyone to be an expert of everything.
 But we need to gain their support.

-Remember that the most important point: even though vaping may have some minor risks, the benefits of quitting smoking are so large they dwarf the potential for harm.
+Remember that the most important point: even though vaping may have some risks, the benefits of quitting smoking are so large they dwarf the potential for harm from vaping.
 No matter what remote dangers appear in small-scale studies with limited samples, vaping is far safer than smoking.
 And when people understand that, they can become allies.